Welcome!

 You

-are cordially invited and very welcome to join us at our church,
+are cordially invited to join us at our humble church, located

 |